PRANAYJUNGADE/College/README.md

 # College
-This is a college information.
-Author - Pranay Jungade
+This is a college information.Author - Pranay Jungade